Human remains found in suitcase in Southwest Philly

-SOUTHWEST PHILADELPHIA (WPVI) --Officials said skeletal human remains have been found inside a suitcase in Southwest Philadelphia.
+SOUTHWEST PHILADELPHIA (WPVI) --Officials said skeletal human remains have been found inside a suitcase in the Bartram Village neighborhood of Southwest Philadelphia.

 The discovery was made Tuesday afternoon at 4:15 p.m. on the 2700 block of Ruby Terrace.